muneebaptech/muneebaptech/README.md

 ### 📌 Quote of the Day

 > *“First, solve the problem.
-Then, write the code.”* – John Johnson
+Then, write the code.”* – Muhammad Muneeb

----

-> ⭐ _Feel free to reach out if you're looking for a hardworking and creative web developer to join your project or team!_